 - Armpit odors?
 Wipe rubbing alcohol under the arms to kill bacteria, and prevent underarm odor.

 - Freshen shirt underarms with an application of isopropyl alcohol.
-Pour it directly on affected area and let dry.
+Pour it directly on the affected area and let dry.
 This allows your deodorant to work much better.

 - Freshen shoes: Spritz the insides of your shoes to freshen and kill odors.
 Allow to dry overnight.

 - Treat athlete’s foot by applying rubbing alcohol to your feet once a day, after showering, and air dry.

 - Fruit fly and house fly spray: Simply mix a 50/50 solution of water and rubbing alcohol in a spray bottle.
 Spray the clouds of those pesky pests!